 - intergenerational trauma and past experiences resulting from colonization

-- lack of genuine partnerships with Aboriginal communities
+- lack of genuine partnerships with Aboriginal and Torres Strait Islander communities

 - fear of judgement, child removal or negative previous experiences

 - poor linkages and service coordination across organisations